 05.04 Relation to NRC Strategic Plan, NUREG-1614

-The ROP self-assessment program fulfills the ROP planned program review described in Appendix C of the current NRC Strategic Plan.
+The ROP self-assessment program fulfills the ROP planned program review described in Appendix C of the current NRC Strategic Plan, Fiscal Years 2018-2022.
 In that way, the ROP self-assessment program is one aspect of ensuring the agency meets its goals as identified in the Strategic Plan.

 05.05 Self-Assessment Approach

 The ROP self-assessment approach has evolved since the staff conducted the first ROP self-assessment in 2001 after the first year of ROP implementation.
 In 2015, the self-assessment program was redesigned as a 3-element program to measure effectiveness of and adherence to the ROP, to evaluate effectiveness of recent ROP changes, and to perform in-depth reviews of specific areas of interest.
-The 3element program also addresses and aligns with Recommendation 8 from the Commissiondirected independent assessment, “Reactor Oversight Process Independent Assessment 2013” (ADAMS Accession No. ML14035A571), to revise the ROP self-assessment process to better solicit and assess both tactical and strategic feedback.
+The 3-element program also addresses and aligns with Recommendation 8 from the Commission-directed independent assessment, “Reactor Oversight Process Independent Assessment 2013” (ADAMS Accession No. ML14035A571), to revise the ROP self-assessment process to better solicit and assess both tactical and strategic feedback.

 In 2020, the staff improved the self-assessment process, maintaining the 3-element approach while realigning the periodicity, scope, and type of reviews with a mature ROP (SECY-20-0039, “Revisions to the ROP Self-Assessment Program,” dated April 30, 2020).
 The enhanced self-assessment approach ensures that the ROP is being implemented reliably (consistently and as designed) across all regional and headquarters offices.
 Additionally, the new approach ensures that the staff appropriately invests resources to streamlined reviews and assessments that reveal high-value improvements in ROP program efficiency and effectiveness.
 Finally, the revised program ensures that to the maximum extent possible, self-assessment activities leverage ROP program data monitoring and analytics to evaluate ROP effectiveness.